OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

 As mentioned above, the most basic of open source license compliance activities is to understand the status of open source included in the distributed software.
 This is precisely because it is the core of open source license compliance to properly meet the requirements of open source licenses.
 In other words, a process must be established to create a set of compliance artifacts for the open source included in the distributed software.

 The ISO/IEC 5230 standard requires a documented procedure that describes the process under which the compliance artifacts are prepared and distributed with the supplied software as required by the identified licenses.

+{{% alert title="ISO/IEC 5230 - License Compliance" color="success" %}}

+* 3.4.1.1 - A documented procedure that describes the process under which the compliance artifacts are prepared and distributed with the supplied software as required by the identified licenses.

+{{% /alert %}}

 Compliance artifacts are divided into two main categories: